valango/adventOfCode/README.md

 * `day 24:` A relatively simple simulation, similar to day 19.
 I wasted some time on my hyper-simple coordinates space presentation, which turned out to be flawed 😳.
 Otherwise, it was fun. 🌮🍺
 * `day 25:` Omg... yet another number crunching madness!
-Sweating the blood I finally completed the part #1, only to learn I can't get to part#2 w/o solving all the previous puzzles (I still have 2 pending) first. 😝<br />
+Painfully, I finally completed the part #1, only to learn I can't get to part#2 w/o solving all the previous puzzles (I still have 2 pending) first. 😝<br />
 _**Merry Christmas, everybody!**_ 🌲🌲🌲🌲🌲✨🌲🌲🌲🌲🌲